raspy135/serialmidi/README.md

 I made this since useful [Hairless MIDI Serial bridge](https://github.com/projectgus/hairless-midiserial) program stopped working with OS X Catalina.

 It processes most of MIDI messages.
-I could archive very low latency (probably less than 5ms) so far.
+It has only very low latency (probably less than 5ms) so far.

 ### Requirements / Installation